-Pathogenicity test were conducted to prove Koch postulate.
-Diseases free pineapple were surface sterilized with 10% (v/v) sodium hypochlorite solution and rinsed in three changes of running tap water and allowed to dry.
-A 2mm diameter cycle was made on the samples then samples were streak with fungal hyphae on the circular portion.
+Pathogenicity test were conducted prove Koch's postulate.
+Diseases free pineapple were surface sterilized with 10% (v/v) sodium hypochlorite solution and rinsed three times in running tap water and wiped dry using sterile cloth allowed to dry.
+A 2mm diameter cycle was measured on the samples and then streak with fungal hyphae on the circular portion.
 Controls were inoculated with sterile distilled water.
-Materials were placed on the laboratory bench, sterilized forceps were used to removed portion from disease areas on the 4th day and placed on freshly prepared PDA plates and incubated at 25-270c for three days.
-Fungal growth that appeared was recorded.
+Materials were placed on the laboratory bench, sterilized forceps were used to removed portion from disease areas on the 4th day after inoculation and placed on freshly prepared PDA plates and incubated at 25-27^oc for three days.
+Fungal growth that appeared was examined.